All Episodes

 This is just ridiculous for us to drop out.

-Two America's responsibility is to be the leader in the world.
+Two, America's responsibility is to be the leader in the world.

 And if we don't, we're the ones that are going to get hurt just as much as anybody else.

-And that's why I don't want to have us cut off all relationships with China, because you will never solve this problem without China and India, Western Europe and America.
+And that's why I don't want to have us cut off all relationships with China, because you will never solve this problem without China and India, Western Europe, and America.

-That's for most of the I guess finish one other thing.
+I guess finish one other thing.

-I believe, and you can uh tell me whether this is right, but the solar array that the Vice President was talking about is being closed because it's not economic, that you can put solar panels in and modern technology, even more modern than that.
+I believe, and you can tell me whether this is right, but the solar array that the Vice President was talking about is being closed because it's not economic, that you can put solar panels in and modern technology, even more modern than that.

-You have said uh that you were gonna have an executive order that would stop drilling uh on on public land, stop mining, which is a huge industry here.
+You have said that you are going to have an executive order that would stop drilling on public lands.

-You gotta have lithium, you gotta have copper for renewable energy.
+You've got to have copper for renewable energy.

 How do you do that?

-So look, I think we should stop all new drilling and mining on public lands and all offshore drilling.
+So, look, I think we should stop all-new drilling and mining on public lands and all offshore drilling.

 If we need to make exceptions because there are specific minerals that we've got to have access to, then we locate those and we do it not in a way that just is about the profits of giant industries, but in a way that is sustainable for the environment.